DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresese-AnalogModel/Spresense-Moisture_Sensor_Model_LoRaWAN/LoRa Gateway.md

 **Creating Your Gateway EUI ID**
 * The Gateway EUI is used by *TTN* to register your Gateway so that you *TTN* Console can talk with your Gateway.
+* To register you Gateway you need a
+  * Gateway EUI, and the
+  * WiFi Password of your Gateway.
 ![image](https://user-images.githubusercontent.com/92460732/207217816-3bf29c56-3eee-4a76-ad84-1694ead71d01.png)

 **Gateway Setup**